 - Resistance to UV light – Our Sun is a glorious giver of life but an insidious thief of colour, and with premium quality steel-enamel bathtub, you will not have problems with fading and colour changing with years of UV exposure.

 - Imperviousness to limescale – This hard, chalky, off-white substance shows up on pipes, toilet bowls, bathroom and kitchen taps and household appliances.
 However, it is much less likely to be a problem in a steel tub.

 - Invulnerability to bacteria and moulds – Since steel is non-porous, it is an unfriendly environment for mould, bacteria and other nasty little life forms that have no place in your bathroom.

 - Resistance to chemicals – With the right finish, a steel bathtub is resistant to most common household chemicals, so you need not worry about discolouration or corrosion.

-- Environmental friendliness – while acrylic is produced by burning fossil fuels, steel, a natural raw material, is completely recyclable.
-It is an excellent choice if you are concerned with the health of the environment.
+- Environmental friendliness – While acrylic is produced by burning fossil fuels, steel, a natural raw material, is completely recyclable.
+It is an excellent choice if you are concerned with the environment’s health.